Feature Proposal: Built-In Rate Limiting (Adapter-First Design)

 - Dependency isolation: Redis, Durable Objects, and other runtime-specific dependencies are centralized; consumers opt-in via targeted imports (

-@ws-kit/adapters/redis,@ws-kit/adapters/cloudflare-do). - Reuse for future features: Deduplication, presence, delta sync, and sessions will all reuse the same adapter contracts (same pattern as
+@ws-kit/redis,@ws-kit/cloudflare). - Reuse for future features: Deduplication, presence, delta sync, and sessions will all reuse the same adapter contracts (same pattern as

 RateLimiter).
 This design avoids redundant implementations. - Contract enforcement: New adapters must implement the published store/pubsub contracts and pass the same atomicity test suite.
 This ensures correctness across all backends.